broadwayinc/skapi-documentation/realtime/post.md

 # Sending Realtime Data

-Once the realtime connection is established, users can start sending realtime data to other users.
+Once the realtime connection is established, users can start sending realtime data to another user.

 ## Sending Data to a User